calebwoods/calebwoods.github.io/_drafts/angularjs-ie9.md

 In this post I'll share an example on a recent Angular.js application I worked on which needed to support Internet Explorer 9 and connect to multiple remote APIs.

-The issue with this setup is that by default browers prevent any Javascript on the page from making requests to another domain.
+The issue with this setup is that by default browser prevent any Javascript on the page from making requests to another domain.
 This is done to prevent [Cross Site Scripting]()**.
 While this is a good safety measure as application developers it can be common to have a backend API hosted a subdomain such as `api.example.com` and have the frontend Javascript application hosted on separate domain like `frontend.example.com`.

 ### JSONP